 The FEMA Region 6 office and the Arkansas Natural Resources Commission (ANRC) entered into a Cooperating Technical Partners (CTP) partnership agreement for implementation of Risk MAP in the State of Arkansas.
-As part of this partnership, the ANRC and its contractor, FTN Associates, Ltd. (FTN), began work on a Base Level Engineering (BLE) analysis in the L'Anguille Watershed in October 2016 to support FEMA's Discovery process and validation of effective Zone A Special Flood Hazard Area (SFHA).
+As part of this partnership, the ANRC and its contractor, FTN Associates, Ltd. (FTN), began work on a Base Level Engineering (BLE) analysis in the Lower St. Francis Watershed in October 2016 to support FEMA's Discovery process and validation of effective Zone A Special Flood Hazard Area (SFHA).

 The BLE process involves using best available data and incorporating automated techniques with existing hydrologic and hydraulic (H&H) model development procedures to produce quality flood hazard boundaries and secondary products (Water Surface Elevation grids, Depth grids, etc.) for multiple recurrence intervals.
-The purpose and intent of the BLE process is to validate existing Zone A flood boundaries within the existing Coordinated Needs Management Strategy (CNMS) dataset and provide updated flood risk data in the early stages of a Flood Risk Project (Discovery).
+The purpose and intent of the BLE process is to validate existing Zone A flood boundaries within the existing Coordinate Needs Management Strategy (CNMS) dataset and provide updated flood risk data in the early stages of a Flood Risk Project (Discovery).
 An important goal of the BLE process developed by FEMA is the scalability of the results.
 Scalability means that the results of an BLE cannot only be used for CNMS evaluations of Zone A studies but also leveraged throughout the Risk MAP program.

-The source digital terrain data used for surface model development in support of H&H analysis, as well as mapping activities were leveraged from existing Light Detection and Ranging (LIDAR) data collected by the Federal Emergency Management Agency (2011 Cache and 2011 L'Anguille), U.S. Geological Survey (2011 Bayou Meto, 2012 Upper Black, 2012 Upper White Village, 2013 Lower St. Francis, and 2015 Lower Black ), and the U.S. Army Corps of Engineers (2010 White River to Newport, 2010 Greers Ferry and Red River, 2014 AR-MO LIDAR Project).
-The LiDAR datasets were 1-meter gridded DEM data that were reprojected to a 15 ft cell size for hydrologic processing and a 5 ft cell size for hydraulic and mapping processing.
+The source digital terrain data used for surface model development in support of H&H analysis, as well as mapping activities were leveraged from existing Light Detection and Ranging (LIDAR) data collected by the Natural Resource Conservation Service (2012 L'Anguille and Lower St. Francis Watershed Area), the U.S. Army Corps of Engineers (2014 AR-MO LIDAR Project, 2014 Cape Girardeau-Stoddard Co., 2014 Stoddard-Mississippi Co., 2016 USACE\MVS\MO [Butler\Ripley], 2009 Duck Creek LiDAR datasets), and the United States Geological Survey (2012 Upper Black, 2013 Lower St. Francis, 2012 Dunklin County, 2012 Wappapello datasets, USGS 1/3 arc-second DEMs).
+The LiDAR datasets were 1-meter gridded DEM data that were reprojected to a 15 ft cell size for hydrologic processing and a 5 ft cell size for hydraulic and mapping processing in 1D areas and 15 ft cell size for 2D areas.

-Flood discharges for this analysis were calculated using the National Oceanic and Atmospheric Administration's National Weather Service, Precipitation Frequency Data Server (PFDS) for Atlas 14, ESRI's ArcGIS software, the HEC-Hydrologic Modeling System (HEC-HMS) computer program, and the HEC - River Analysis System (HEC-RAS) program, version 5.0.3.
+Flood discharges for this analysis were calculated using the National Oceanic and Atmospheric Administration's National Weather Service, Precipitation Frequency Data Server (PFDS) for Atlas 14, ESRI's ArcGIS software, the HEC-Hydrologic Modeling System (HEC-HMS) computer program, and the HEC - River Analysis System (HEC-RAS) program (versions 4.1 or 5.0.3).
 Initial precipitation values were obtained, based on a watershed level, from NOAA's Precipitation Frequency Data Server (PFDS) for Atlas 14, which was then processed in ESRI's ArcGIS 10.x software into a usable format.
 The obtained preceipitation values and resulting GIS parameters for the watershed, were then input into HEC-HMS to determine the excess rainfall that would result based on the applied conditions.
-This excess rainfall was then applied to a 2-D HEC-RAS model in the form of a rain on grid scenario, which was then used compute the water surface elevations for the 10-, 4-, 2-, 1-, 0.2-percent-events and the 1-percent-minus and 1-percent plus flood events.
+For 2-D study areas, this excess rainfall was then applied to a 2-D HEC-RAS model in the form of a rain on grid scenario, which was then used compute the water surface elevations for the 10-, 4-, 2-, 1-, 0.2-percent-events and the 1-percent-minus and 1-percent plus flood events.
+For 1-D study areas, a traditional HEC-HMS model was produced.
+In areas of were then inserted in HEC-RAS to model water surface elevations.

-The modeled stream mile network for the L'Anguille Watershed was compiled initially using FEMA's CNMS inventory.
-It was then expanded to include streams that extended upstream to a contributing drainage area of approximately 1 sq. mile.
+The modeled stream mile network for the Lower Saint Francis Watershed to include streams that extended upstream to a contributing drainage area of approximately 1 sq. mile.